alexisfilippakopoulos/alexisfilippakopoulos/README.md

-<h3 align="center">Undergraduate @ Informatics Department, Athens University of Economics and Business.</h3>
+<h3 align="center">Graduate from the Informatics Department of Athens University of Economics and Business.</h3>

 <br>
 <br>